By Talaera Team on Jan 14, 2021 6:35:04 AM

 - #3 Influencing others: Beware of the culture, adapt your tone, and add power (because, rule of 3 and what next)

 You can read the transcript below.
 To get podcast updates straight to your inbox, register here.
-And listen to it on your favorite platform:
+We provide tips for those of you learning English and help you learn new English words and speak English fluently.
+Listen to it on your favorite platform:

 Talaera Talks - Transcript Episode 1